stephengold/Acorus/README.md

 This example adds an action to toggle the help node between 2 versions: detailed and minimal.
-The minimal version merely indicates how to display the detailed one.
+The minimal version merely indicates how to display detailed help.

 ### HelloSandbox